MpStyle/ar/README.md

 I don't think so... or... yes, it is! ;P

-## Contributes
+## Contribute

-The project is open to your contributes, clone it!
+The project is open to your contributions, clone it!

 Type `npm install` to download the dependencies.